OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-20.md

 ## 1 Samuel 20:30

-Then Saul’s anger burned against Jonathan and he said to him,
+Then Saul’s anger flared against Jonathan and he said to him,
-“You son of a perverse, rebellious woman!
+“You son of a wayward and rebellious woman!
-Do I not know that you are choosing the son of Jesse to your own shame and to the shame of your mother’s nakedness?
+Do I not know that you are choosing the son of Jesse to your own shame and to the shame of your mother’s disgrace?

 ## 1 Samuel 20:31